nitroxhq/tesseract/README.md

 # Tesseract
 The ultimate productivity tool.
+Unify your enire second brain into one interface.

-<br> Unite your notes, calendar, todos, content capture, and mind mapping under one roof.
+<br> notes, calendar, todos, content capture, and mind mapping